StefannyEscobar/RumoresSIR-MATLAB/README.md

 Juan José Sanchéz Sanchéz y Julieth Stefanny Escobar Ramirez - Compartiendo el análisis del modelo SIR para la propagación de rumores.

+# English Version : RumorsSIR-MATLAB

+This repository focuses on the analysis of rumor propagation within a population using an SIR model implemented in MATLAB and Simulink.

+## Detailed Information

+If you require more detailed information or a comprehensive report on the analysis of the SIR model for rumor propagation, please do not hesitate to contact us.
+We will be delighted to provide you with the report and additional information.

+## Repository Contents

+- `src/`: Contains the source files and Simulink models.
+  - `entradas.slx`: Simulink file for testing different inputs in the model.
+  - `modelo_verificado.slx`: Simulink file containing the verified SIR model, used for comparison with the model proposed in [The Mathematics of Gossip](https://github.com/izabelaguiar/The-Mathematics-of-Gossip).
+- `results/`: Analysis LiveScript (`Results.mlx`).

+## Citation

+This project is based on 'The Mathematics of Gossip' guide.
+You can reference the original guide at [this link](https://github.com/izabelaguiar/The-Mathematics-of-Gossip).

+## Authors

+Juan José Sanchéz Sanchéz and Julieth Stefanny Escobar Ramirez - Sharing the analysis of the SIR model for rumor propagation.